valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 **Navigation**
 * click on all links to see if they work properly
 * click on the cart icon to see if it's linked properly
-* add a product into cart to see if the cart turns black, has a green circle and counts the quantity of the products properly
+* add a product into cart to see if the cart turns black, has a green circle and counts the quantity of the products correctly
 * resize the browser to see if the navbar collapses into the hamburger menu
 * scroll up and down to see if the navbar is fixed on the top
 * log in and see if the 'My Account' links change from 'Register' and 'Login' to 'My Account' and 'Logout'